Università Cattolica del Sacro Cuore—Milano, Italy, and IZA, Germany

 Positions/functions as a policy advisor

-He has been scientific consultant for the International Labour Office (ILO), World Bank (WB), the Inter-American Development Bank (IDB), the United Nations Industrial Development Organization (UNIDO), and the European Commission (EC)
+He has been senior scientist at the International Labour Office (2002-2005) and at the JRC of the European Commission (2006-2008); he has done research for the World Bank (WB), the Inter-American Development Bank (IDB), the United Nations Industrial Development Organization (UNIDO) and the European Commission (EC)

 Qualifications